aalonkun/platform-game/README.md

 A platform game with 2 player multiplayer support

 ##About this game
+This is a archive-export from eclipse, so it can be edited by your likes

-When opened, it will ask you to run a server or not.
+When opened, it will ask you whether to run a server or not.
 When pressed yes, you will become a host [others have to press no in order to join someone on a local network]

 Feel free to enter any name you like [can even be left blank]